Gender Lens Investing

 Organization: World University Service of Canada

 About the Wise Practice

-Pioneered by the Criterion Institute, a think tank based in the United States, and taken up and adapted by an increasing variety of actors over the past decade, Gender lens investing (GLI) is defined as “the incorporation of a gender analysis into the practice of investments and the systems of finance.
+Pioneered by the Criterion Institute, a think tank based in the United States, and taken up and adapted by an increasing variety of actors over the past decade, Gender Lens Investing (GLI) is defined as “the incorporation of a gender analysis into the practice of investments and the systems of finance.
 This includes how value is assigned, how relationships are structured, and how processes work.”
 GLI is still a relatively new concept.
-According to the Criterion Institute, there are three basic ways that an investment can impact gender: access to capital, workplace equity, and products and services that benefit women and girls.
+According to the Criterion Institute, there are three basic ways that an investment can impact gender: 1) access to capital; 2) workplace equity; 3) products and services that benefit women and girls.
 Applying GLI in context requires navigating several complex, interconnected dimensions; gender influences the structure of a society, and investors need to work within and understand these structures, even while they may be actively seeking to change them.